runpod/docs/docs/serverless/workers/deploy.md

 ## Continuous integrations

-Integrate your Handler Functions through continuous integration.
+Integrate your handler functions through continuous integration.

 The [Test Runner](https://github.com/runpod/test-runner) GitHub Action is used to test and integrate your Handler Functions into your applications.